conan-io/conan-io.github.io/_posts/2021-09-09-New-conan-release-1-40.markdown

 comments: false
 title: "Conan 1.40 : lots of improvements in CMakeDeps and CMakeToolchain, new Conan Center remote as the only predefined remote, added Clang 13 and Visual Studio 2022 integration and new [conf] default_build_profile item."
 meta_title: "Version 1.40 of Conan C++ Package Manager is Released"
-meta_description: "lots of improvements in CMakeDeps and CMakeToolchain, new Conan Center remote as the only predefined remote, added Clang 13 and Visual Studio 2022 integration, new [conf] default_build_profile item and much more..."
+meta_description: "The new version features include lots of improvements in CMakeDeps and CMakeToolchain, new Conan Center remote as the only predefined remote, added Clang 13 and Visual Studio 2022 integration, new [conf] default_build_profile item and much more..."
 ---

 <script type="application/ld+json">